belouve/kalicheatsheet/setup.md

 ```

 ### WCE
-○	Windows Credential Editor (WCE) is used to pull passwords from memory
+○	Windows Credential Editor (WCE) is used to pull passwords from memory.
+NOTE: WILL OFTEN BE BLOCKED BY YOUR FIREWALL
 ```
 ●	Download from: http://www.ampliasecurity.com/research/windows-credentials-editor/ and save to /opt/.
 For example:
 	○	cd /opt/